Flagship · 01 · 2025 — in production

 For the AI layer we built a pipeline that extracts structured event data from free-form natural language, validates and enriches it, and feeds two separate generation steps: one for the copy, one for the artwork.
 The output is a complete invitation with matching words and visuals.

-For payments, we use Stripe — but with a flow that respects how people actually buy invitation software.
-No forced subscriptions.
+For payments we use Stripe, with a flow that follows how people actually buy invitation software: no recurring subscription.
 Pay when you need it, use the credits, come back next time.

-For RSVPs, the host gets a live dashboard: accepted, declined, pending, plus-ones, dietary notes, custom questions if needed.
+For RSVPs, the host gets a live dashboard: accepted, declined, pending, plus-ones, dietary notes, custom questions where relevant.
 For the calendar, an in-product event tracker with countdown timers and reminders.
-For language, a custom router that handles Romanian, English, and Italian from day one — first-class navigation, not an afterthought.
+For language, a custom router serving Romanian, English, and Italian from day one — part of the navigation from the start, not an afterthought.

-All of it in-house.
+All of it built in-house.
 All of it maintained by us.

 The Solution